-Just like chicken, grilling brings out that characteristic flavor that can only be had from this method.
+Just like with chicken, grilling brings out that characteristic flavor that can only be had from this method.
 Whether it’s the outdoor air or the variable heat, we’re not sure.
-All we know if that the grill is the best way to maximize flavor for your roasted jalapenos!
+All we know if that the grill is the best way to maximize flavor for your roasted jalapeños!

 Roasting Peppers on the Grill (Directions):

 - Fire up the grill.
 If you’re using a charcoal grill, let the heat come down for about 15-20 minutes.
-If you have a temperature gauge (like on a gas grill) shoot for around 400°F (medium-high heat).
+If you have a temperature gauge (like on a gas grill) shoot for around 450°F (high heat).

 - Clean the peppers.
-Clean off any excess dirt using cool water.
-Dry the peppers when done.
+Clean off any excess dirt using cool water, dry the peppers, and remove the stems.

 - Place whole peppers on the grill.
 Once the grill has reached the required temperature, place your peppers on the grill above the heat, spacing them by around 1-2 inches.
 Note: You can lightly coat the peppers in a high smoke point oil, but this isn’t required.

 - Grill for 5 minutes with lid closed.
 You want to peppers to get a nice, dark charring on the skins.
 If the temperature is adequately high, this should start to happen after about 5 minutes.
 Check the peppers once or twice to avoid over-cooking.

-- Turn the peppers and cook an addition 4-5 minutes.
+- Turn the peppers and cook an additional 4-5 minutes.
 Flip the peppers so the charred side is up, and cook for another 4-5 minutes.
 If the peppers are not charring, keep them on until the skins reach your desired color.
 The peppers should also be soft and pliable at this point.

 - Steam the peppers.
 See below to learn how to steam roasted jalapenos.